17 Strange Things That Can Happen to Your Body While You Sleep

 You’re more likely to pass gas when you sleep because all of your muscles are relaxed, including your anal sphincter.
 However, this likely won’t bother you or your partner because you’re both asleep and your sense of smell is decreased while you sleep.

 Your sense of smell is decreased while you sleep

 This is why fire alarms were invented, as you can’t properly smell smoke while you’re asleep.
 Many studies have shown that while noise can wake you up, smells won’t.
 Here are some weird sleep tricks that really do work.

 This temporary paralysis is a good thing.
 According to Harvard’s sleep medicine division, “Interestingly, during REM sleep muscles in the arms and legs are temporarily paralyzed.
 This is thought to be a neurological barrier that prevents us from ‘acting out’ our dreams.”

 Your heart rate drops

 “One of the possible functions of sleep is to give the heart a chance to rest from the constant demands of waking life,” says the Harvard Division of Sleep Medicine.
-When you rest, your body doesn’t need to work as hard, so your cardiovascular systems slow down, particularly during NREM sleep.
-These are the 8 simple ways to get smarter while you sleep.
+When you rest, your body doesn’t need to work as hard, so your cardiovascular system slow down, particularly during NREM sleep.
+Don’t miss these 13 secrets to better sleep that doctors want you to know.